tcramm0nd/census-cb/README.md

 ## To Do
 - provide some better functionality for editing Entity Information after a BoundaryFile object is declared
 - update `__str__` to return the attributes of the boudnary file
-- instantiate ProcessCBF as empty, so multiple boundary files can be passed to it.
-- build out factory setting for Processor.
-Also, change the name!